lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 #### RestrictionType

-The following enumerated type MUST be implemented to represent the different types of assets with respect to their locking behavior:
+The following enumerated type MUST be implemented to represent the different types of assets for their locking behavior:

 ```solidity
 // Enumeration to define the different types of restrictions that can be applied to tokens